How to Build Dutch Barn Doors

 Trim the Door Jambs and Hang the Door

 With the hinges attached to the bottom half of the barn door, it's time to install the door.
 Before installing the door, though, we need to trim out the door jamb on the outside of the building.

-Once the two side pieces of trim are attached, complete the trim by adding a piece to cover the top of the door.
+- Once the two side pieces of trim are attached, complete the trim by adding a piece to cover the top of the door.
 The length of this piece should extend from the outside of each of the two side pieces, to cover the top ends of the side trim boards.

-Note: It would be best to attach only one screw or bolt per hinge to the building, and then check to see that the door opens and closes properly, and maintains plumb throughout the swing of the door.
-This is critical to having the door open and close smoothly, but also to allowing the top and bottom doors to open together.
+Note: It is best to attach only one screw or bolt per hinge to start with, then check to see that the door opens and closes properly and maintains plumb throughout the swing of the door.
+This is critical to having the door open and close smoothly, but also to allow the top and bottom doors to open together.
 Once any adjustments are made, complete the installation of the bottom door by adding the remaining screws or lag bolts.
 Do not attach the handles or latches at this point.

-Instead, now is the time to go back and repeat steps 2-14 of these free woodworking plans for the top half of the door.
+Now return to the beginning and complete the process for the top part of the door.
 Keep in mind that the top half of the door will be shorter than the bottom half, but you can easily measure from the existing bottom door to the top of the door opening and compensate accordingly when building the top half.
 Make sure to work out the math fully before beginning construction.

-Finish the Barn Doors
+Finish the Doors